 Academic Reps may choose to have their experience recognised if they attend training and departmental meetings.
 This process is student led, and requires them to submit a portfolio demonstrating their active engagement with their role, including work in their department and attendance at relevant training sessions.
-We also run a set of annual Academic Rep of the Year Awards, which reward one winner in each faculty.
+We recognise the work of Academic Reps through the year with our Academic Rep of the Month award.
+We also run a set of annual Academic Rep of the Year Awards, which reward one winner in each faculty and one overall across UCL.
 Both students and staff may nominate reps in these awards.

-We will also be offering LinkedIn recommendations to Academic Reps who complete their Rep Reflection and Handover document, attend two or more SSCCs and complete the online training.
-This was very successful and popular amongst our Academic Reps for the 2022-23 academic year.
+We will also be offering LinkedIn recommendations to Academic Reps who complete their Rep Reflection and Handover document, attend two or more SPC meetings and complete the online training.